Computer Science (CSCI)

 CSCI 180.
 Computer Science Elective.
 0.75 to 1 Units.

 CSCI 190.
 Special Topics in Computer Science.
-1 Unit.
+0.5 or 1 Units.

 This is an introductory course with varied content designed by faculty to delve into topics that are not typically taught in existing courses.
 The sophistication and rigor of the content is consistent with courses that are offered in the first year of study in the department.